Chuck Thomas Sportfishing

 The Kenai River is known for its world-record salmon runs.
 Kings average 30 to 40 pounds, with numerous 60 to 70-pound kings landed each year.
 The Kenai has two king salmon runs.
 The first run lasts until the end of June, and the second usually ends around July 31st.

-Silver Salmon: Silvers hit the Kenai in mid-July and run through the second week of August.
+Silver Salmon: Silver salmon start running in the Kenai River in mid-July and continue through the second week of August.

-Sockeye Salmon Kenai sockeye average 4 to 10 pounds.
-Sockeye is considered, by some, to be the best-tasting salmon.
+Sockeye Salmon Kenai sockeye salmon typically weigh between 4 and 10 pounds.
+Some people consider sockeye to be the the best-tasting salmon.

-Kasilof River: You can also arrange to fish the Kasilof River, a small drift boat-only river known for its numbers of king salmon that return each year to spawn and a good run of silvers, beginning in August.
+Kasilof River: You can also arrange to fish the Kasilof River, a small drift boat-only river.
+The river is known for its abundant king salmon returning to spawn each year, as well as a good run of silvers starting in August.

-Customize your package: Each package has at least one day of halibut fishing.
-Book a day trip to Cook Inlet for halibut fishing.
-Fish for Pacific halibut averaging 18 to 22 pounds (chicken-sized halibut are the best eating), and barndoor-sized halibut weighing up to 400 pounds.
+Customize your package: Each package includes at least one day of halibut fishing.
+You can book a day trip to Cook Inlet for halibut fishing.
+You'll have the opportunity to fish for Pacific halibut, with average weights ranging from 18 to 22 pounds.
+The best eating halibut are chicken-sized, and you may also catch barndoor-sized halibut weighing up to 400 pounds.

 The Fishing Program

-Season: The 2024 season runs from May through September.
+Season: The fishing season runs from May through September.

 Guided Hours: Trips are from six to eight hours.

 Halibut Charters: If desired, packages include one-day halibut fishing aboard a 30 to 32-foot saltwater cruiser with covered cabins.
-The boats seat up to six anglers plus Captain and deckhand.
-You will need to drive your rental car to Homer, a one-hour and 45-minute/70-mile drive.
-You’ll fish from 7:00 a.m. to 2:30 p.m. and return to the cabin by about 4:15 p.m.
+The boats can accommodate up to six anglers, in addition to the Captain and deckhand.
+You will need to drive your rental car to Homer, which is a 70-mile, one-hour and 45-minute drive.
+The fishing trip will take place from 7:00 a.m. to 2:30 p.m. and you will return to the cabin around 4:15 p.m.

 Guides: The guides are career professionals, each averaging over twenty years of fishing experience in Alaska and the Pacific Northwest.